puzpuzpuz/talks/2020-en-embedded-time-series-storage/slides/slides.md

 # The challenge

 * MC has to store those metrics somehow
-* Thus, we need a Time Series Storage
+* Thus, we need a time series database (or, at least, storage)
 * Here comes the challenge...

 ---